Domain configuration

 -

-- TXT records for SPF to authorize sending emails and routing forwarded emails.
+- TXT record for SPF to authorize email routing.

-- TXT records for DKIM to provide authentication for emails sent and forwarded from your domain.
+- TXT record for DKIM to provide authentication for routed emails.

 Cloudflare automatically configures required DNS records for both email sending and routing when you onboard a domain onto Email Service.
 Here are the specific details of the DNS records configured: